-Stats Canada published their May 2009 numbers today and it is up but only 0.1% over the previous twelve months, which is good to see (for those of us who worry about inflation).
+Stats Canada published their May 2009 numbers and they were up but only 0.1% over the previous twelve months, which is good to see (for those of us who worry about inflation).
 This means that prices are supposedly only up 1/10 of 1% over the previous twelve months (as close as you can get to ZERO (without being zero)).

 The number is a little deceiving since the report does say: